MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiaminidrv-drvinitializewia.md

 #### - ppIUnknownInner [out, optional]

 (Optional) Points to a memory location that can receive the address of an <b>IUnknown</b> interface.
 If the minidriver has functionality that is not accessible through the <b>IWiaMiniDrv</b> interface, the vendor can create a separate interface on the minidriver.
 This parameter provides access to that functionality.

-#### - plDevErrVal [out]

-Points to a memory location that will receive a status code for this method.
-If this method returns S_OK, the value stored will be zero.
-Otherwise, a minidriver-specific error code will be stored at the location pointed to by this parameter.

 ## -returns